Jotzu25/Jotzu25/README.md

 - 👋 Hi, I’m @Jotzu25
 - 👀 I’m interested in videogames, coding, basketball.
-- 🌱 I’m currently learning to be a web developer.
+- 🌱 I’m currently learning to be a programmer.
 - 📫 How to reach me:
      email:jo.tzu23@yahoo.com